 Through these activities, the Delta Center has strengthened national partnership and thought leadership on value-based payment and care (VBP/C); fostered alignment in behavioral health and primary care VBP/C strategy in 12 states; increased capacity of associations to support their providers in VBP/C; and catalyzed major state policy actions to improve access and care.

-“We are proud to enter this ambitious new phase in the Delta Center’s important work guiding behavioral health organizations through the evolving payment environment,” said Chuck Ingoglia, President and CEO of the National Council for Behavioral Health.
+“We are proud to enter this ambitious new phase in the Delta Center’s important work guiding behavioral health organizations through the evolving payment environment,” said Chuck Ingoglia, President and CEO of the National Council for Mental Wellbeing.
 “Over the past three years, our work with the Delta Center has helped our state organizations – leaders in their communities – build capacity and infrastructure to advance value-based payment.
 Today, with COVID-19 laying bare additional gaps in our country’s safety net, the continuation of this collaborative is more critical than ever.
 We thank the Robert Wood Johnson Foundation for their support and look forward to working with our Delta Center partners to give our providers the best tools possible to support their patient communities.”

 Rachel Tobey, co-director of the Delta Center noted that “Delta Center grantees have demonstrated the power of partnership with their actions.
 Grantees have elevated the benefits of telehealth for primary care and behavioral health in Medicaid in New York, made critical strides toward behavioral health payment parity in New Mexico, and created a joint training center and co-located offices to facilitate ongoing collaboration in Missouri.
 These are just a few examples of how primary care associations and behavioral health state associations are ensuring that the policy and care systems in their states are best positioned to improve care and ultimately health for patients and consumers.
 The recent pandemic has only emphasized how important it is to have a strong primary care and behavioral health safety net in this country.”